Capras/Competencies/competencies.md

 - [ ] Understanding of browser runtime & where to inject scripts

-- [ ] Understanding of dynamic typing and how it makes using the language quick and easy - *more concise, better for runtime debugging in the console, more suited to prototyping*
+- [ ] Understanding of dynamic typing and how it makes using the language quick and easy

 - [ ] Understanding of Document Object Model